eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/installation-operating.md

 ## Configuration

+Ditto has many config parameters which can be set in the config files or via environment variables.
+This section will cover some of Ditto's config parameters.

+### MongoDB configuration
+If you choose not to use the MongoDB container and instead use a dedicated MongoDB you can use the following environment variables in order to configure the connection to the MongoDB.

+* MONGO_DB_URI: Connection string to MongoDB
+* MONGO_DB_SSL_ENABLED: Enabled SSL connection to MongoDB
+* MONGO_DB_CONNECTION_POOL_SIZE: Configure MongoDB connection pool size
+* MONGO_DB_READ_PREFERENCE: Configure MongoDB read preference
+* MONGO_DB_WRITE_CONCERN: Configure MongoDB write concern
+* AKKA_PERSISTENCE_MONGO_JOURNAL_WRITE_CONCERN: Configure Akka Persistence MongoDB journal write concern
+* AKKA_PERSISTENCE_MONGO_SNAPS_WRITE_CONCERN: Configure Akka Persistence MongoDB snapshot write concern

+### Ditto configuration

 Each of Ditto's microservice has many options for configuration, e.g. timeouts, cache sizes, etc.

 In order to have a look at all possible configuration options and what default values they have, here are the configuration